BrightspaceUI/create/README.md

 The [sematic-release GitHub Action](https://github.com/BrightspaceUI/actions/tree/master/semantic-release) is called from the `release.yml` GitHub Action workflow to handle version changes and releasing.

 ### Version Changes

-Add brightspace-bot as an admin so the version can automatically be updated:
-Settings -> Manage access -> Invite teams or people -> Add brightspace-bot

 All version changes should obey [semantic versioning](https://semver.org/) rules:
 1. **MAJOR** version when you make incompatible API changes,